Kanfachan/CatPhotoApp/README.md

 Greetings!

--The **CatPhotoApp** is a HTML workshop offered by freeCodeCamp.
+-The **CatPhotoApp** is an HTML workshop offered by freeCodeCamp.

--The purpose of this HTML project is to learn, and better understand, HTML by building a Cat Photo App webpage.
+-This HTML project aims to learn and better understand HTML by building a cat photo application webpage.

--By utilizing the most common HTML tags, the course allowed (such as buttons, photos, checkboxes, etc) me to construct my own
+-By utilizing the most common HTML element tags, the course has allowed me to construct my own

 ## Installation